Cinema 16: British Short Films

 Cinema16: British Short Films is a DVD featuring British short films directed by the likes of Ridley Scott, Christopher Nolan, and Mike Leigh, as well as less well known names.
 It is the first in a series of DVDs released by Cinema16.

 Contents

-The short films included are About a Girl, Boy and Bicycle, Dear Phone, Doodlebug, Eight, Gasman, Girl Chewing Gum, Home, Joyride, Inside Out, Je T'Aime John Wayne, The Sheep Thief, The Short & Curlies, Telling Lies, UK Images, and Who's My Favourite Girl?.
+The short films included are About a Girl, Boy and Bicycle, Dear Phone, Doodlebug, Eight (1998 film), Gasman (1998 film), The Girl Chewing Gum, Home, Joyride, Inside Out, Je t'aime John Wayne, The Sheep Thief, The Short & Curlies, Telling Lies, UK Images, and Who's My Favourite Girl?.

 All films are accompanied by audio commentaries.

 Reception

 An Empire review said, "it's like having a complete film festival in the comfort of your own home."
 This quote is often cited by a sticker on the DVD's cover.